-Yes, LEAs are allowed to establish different groups (within the same LEA) to maximize their ISP.
+Yes, LEAs may establish different groups (within the same LEA) to maximize their ISP.

-- 10. Can schools be randomly grouped together to become eligible for the CEP?
+- 10. Can schools be randomly grouped together to become eligible for CEP?
 Yes, as long as the schools are in the same LEA. - 11.
-Are LEAs with schools currently operating Provision 2/3 in a NON BASE year permitted to elect the CEP?
+Are LEAs with schools currently operating Provision 2/3 in a NON BASE year permitted to elect CEP?